ttickell/opnsense-ipv6/readme.md

 # Things of note for context
 There are many, many, posts by IPv6 purists about what should or should not work, be required, be done.
 This is all about what happens, in practice.
 So, a few things that stand out:

-* No body give the RFC suggested delegations, regardless of what "right" is - and telling Comcast to follow the RFC or mentioning to AT&T what they do is just freaking weird isn't going to add value
+* It seems nobody gives out the RFC suggested delegations (save some really niche providers), regardless of what "right" is - and telling Comcast to follow the RFC or mentioning to AT&T what they do is just freaking weird isn't going to add value
 * Comcast (at least for me) not only will give out something larger than a /64 - they will in fact give out two /60s
 * Comcast is also pretty dang picky about DUID in the DHCP request - since I started with a Raspberry PI running OpenBSD (it's the backup line and I didn't want to break the internet at the house) I had to move the DUID from that box to my Opnsense box
 ** And THEN Comcast is picky because dhcp6c appears to generate another (subordinate?
 I haven't read the code) DUID for each PD request - so Comcast has to be first in the delegation requests to _use_ the DUID that was transfered.